 Please bear in mind the following:

-- It’s likely that everything you wear will be dirty and worn out by the end of your If you don’t want to spend money on clothes that might get ruined due to the nature of your work, you could look for clothes in charity shops, or use old clothes that you may not have yet donated.
+• It’s likely that everything you wear will be dirty and worn out by the end of your Expedition.
+If you don’t want to spend money on clothes that might get ruined due to the nature of your work, you could look for clothes in charity shops, or use old clothes that you may not have yet donated.

-- Please do not bring any camouflage
+• Please do not bring any camouflage.

 Long sleeved tops x2

-Fleece or warm top x2
+Fleece or warm top x 1

 The temperature at night and in the mornings can be significantly cooler than the daytime temperature, particularly when at altitude; therefore, a fleece or warm top is required.
 If possible, it should be a fleece material as they are quicker to dry than a thick hoody.
+Do not bring a thick cotton hoodie to wear regularly as these are difficult to dry in the climate.

 Trousers x2

-- Do not bring jeans for project site, they are too hot, and take too long to dry.
-Feel free to bring a pair for travelling and changeover, if you want
+• Do not bring jeans for project site, they are too hot, and take too long to dry.
+Feel free to bring a pair for travelling and changeover if you want.

 Socks